syncfusion-content/windowsforms-docs/WindowsForms/CommandBar/Theming.md

 # Theming

-The command bar supports various built in themes via the `Style` property of the command bar controler instance that are discussed in this topic.
+The command bar supports various built in themes via the `Style` property of the command bar controller instance that are discussed in this topic.

 ## Default theme

-The `Default` theme applies the default color styles to the visual componenets of command bar.
+The `Default` theme applies the default color styles to the visual components of command bar.
 The following code snippet shows the command bar is applied with default theme.

 {% tabs %}